-1. Processing Plant Development:

-- Recommend a public competition for grants, loans, loan guarantees, tax incentives, and expertise to support building and operating a 1.5-ton-per-hour decorticator plant for processing hemp straw into hurd and bast fiber. - Consider the first plant using the Hemp Train or the Formation Ag Fiber Track 660 .
-They are similar in output, ease of use and cost. - Avoid early-stage hammer mill European-style equipment. - Estimated cost for the initial 1.5-ton/hour processing plant:
+- 1. Processing Plant Development: - Recommend a public competition for grants, loans, loan guarantees, tax incentives, and expertise to support building and operating a 1.5-ton-per-hour decorticator plant for processing hemp straw into hurd and bast fiber.

+- Consider the first plant using the Hemp Train, with the Formation Ag Fiber Track 660 as an alternative. - Avoid early-stage hammer mill European-style equipment. - Estimated cost for the initial 1.5-ton/hour processing plant:

 Item Cost

-Equipment \$3,300,000
+Equipment \$3,300,00

+0

 Shipping \$40,000

-Industrial setup (10,000 sq ft, partially enclosed) \$2,500,000
+Industrial setup (10,000 sq ft, partially enclosed) \$2,500,00

+0

 Small equipment for factory and office \$250,000

 Indirect and management costs \$500,000

 Total \$6,590,000

-- Consider structuring the grant/loan for state ownership, with a potential transfer to the factory's workforce over time. - State can set the percentage of cost they are willing to pay
+• Consider structuring the grant/loan for state ownership, with a potential transfer to the factory's workforce over time.